 During AI development, ethics should guide critical decisions around how data is collected and used, how algorithms are designed, how systems are deployed, and how people are affected.
 Researchers must ask hard questions about bias, fairness, inclusiveness, job impact, etc. Policies and guidelines are needed to steer AI progress in a way that maximizes benefits and minimizes harm.

 Privacy safeguards must also be built in from the start.
-How AI systems access and use people’s data, from training to inference to the recommendation, should always have proper consent and oversight.
+How AI systems access and use people’s data, from training to inference to recommendation, should always have proper consent and oversight.
 Privacy laws allow users to control their information and limit unwanted data use or sharing.
-AI developers must respect these laws and privacy rights.
+An AI developer must respect these laws and privacy rights.

 If ethics and privacy are an afterthought, it may be impossible to remedy problems once they emerge.
 Accountability must be proactively designed into artificial intelligence services and their development process from initial concept to final deployment.
 Oversight boards, impact assessments, transparency tools, and oversight mechanisms can help achieve this.